Accept the fact that there is room for improvement and reduce stress

-Many persons are in denial about their weight and body image and thus avoid the scale at all costs.
-They ignore the fact that their clothes are fitting tighter or they are purchasing a size higher every other trip to the clothing store.
-Most times, when reality hits it is almost too late or they encounter health problems.
-Do not be another statistic!
-Face the facts head on and get a reality check.
+Many persons are in denial or in conflict about their weight and body image so they avoid the scale or even mirrors at all costs.
+They ignore the fact that their clothes are fitting tighter or differently.
+They purchase a size higher on every other trip to the clothing store.
+A lot of times, when reality hits it is sometimes too late or they encounter health problems.
+Instead of beating up yourself over the changes that you may or may not be able to ulter, face the facts head on and get a reality check.
 By realizing where you truly are, you are better able to determine where you need or want to be.
+Find ways to reduce or eliminate the daily [and otherwise] stressors of life.
+And believe me, life will throw you some hard and low blows.
+When it happens, (Maslow Law), take a step back, regroup, rethink your strategy, seek help or support if you need to and tackle the issue(s) head on.
+If you feel overwhelmed, overly stressed or as if you are not coping very well, confide in a confidential and responsible person who will be able to assist you.

 Make a weight loss goal and write it down: